Bill Leggatt: Cricket career

 Leggatt played cricket regularly for the Royal Artillery Cricket Club during the early years of his service career, before making his first-class cricket debut in July 1926 for Kent County Cricket Club at Blackheath in a County Championship match against Yorkshire.
 He made a total of five appearances for Kent, all in 1926, and made his first-class debut for the British Army cricket team in the same season, playing against the Royal Navy at Lord's.

-When he was stationed in Britain, Leggatt played regularly for the Army side.
-He captained the side between 1930 and 1934 and made a total of six first-class appearances for the Army.
+When he was stationed in Britain, Leggatt played regularly for the Army team.
+He captained the team between 1930 and 1934 and made a total of six first-class appearances for the Army.

 In total Leggatt made 11 first-class appearances, playing only as a batsman despite his schoolboy billing as a bowler.
 He scored three half-centuries with a highest score of 92 runs made in his second first-class match for Kent against Gloucestershire, a match The Times described as "Mr Leggatt's Match" in its headline.
 He could drive the ball powerfully and was described as "a batsman who may become very good indeed" by The Times in 1924.
-He played "with great power on the off-side", having a "good defence" and making good scores for sides throughout this club career.
+He played "with great power on the off-side", having a "good defence" and making good scores for teams throughout this club career.

 Personal life and death

 Leggatt married Connel Auld Mathieson in July 1929.
 The couple lived at Hinton St George in Somerset and had one son and three daughters.

+Leggatt's sister Hester was a British MI5 employee in the department responsible for managing Double Cross agents; Hester was involved in the management of Operation Mincemeat during the Second World War, and may have been the author of the false love letters which were famously used during the deception mission.

 After returning from overseas service Leggatt was considered to be suffering poor health as a result of his war service and was ordered to take a years sick leave in April 1945.
 He died of a heart attack at the Cavalry Club in Piccadilly, London in August 1946 aged 45.
 He is buried at Hinton St George and is one of three Kent cricketers who died during World War II who are not named on the Blythe Memorial at the St Lawrence Ground in Canterbury.